 To get a loan, you’ll typically need a good credit score, stable finances, plus a large sum of money for the down payment.
 Some homebuyers, especially first-time homebuyers, may find it difficult to meet some or all of the requirements for traditional mortgages.

-For certain buyers, a loan through the Federal Housing Agency (FHA) might offer an alternative path to home ownership.
-Since 1934, these FHA loans have been a way for the federal government to make home ownership accessible to more people.
+A loan through the Federal Housing Administration (FHA) might offer an alternative path to homeownership for qualified buyers.
+Since 1934, these FHA loans have been a way for the federal government to make homeownership accessible to more people.
 They have looser credit requirements and require lower down payments.